 When should I start load testing?
 When is load testing done?

 Start load testing before you think you need it.
-By the time many people start load testing, there isn’t enough time for making the necessary changes or getting help to handle additional tests.
+By the time many people start load testing, there isn’t enough time for making the necessary changes or getting help for handling additional tests.

-If tests are performed at major milestones in the development process with proper foresight, the web infrastructure should have much less problem scaling and handling heavy load once it’s in production (assuming action is taken to optimize infrastructure as a result of the test).
+If tests are performed at major milestones in the development process with proper foresight, the web infrastructure should have much less problem scaling and handling heavy load once it’s in production (assuming action is taken for optimizing infrastructure as a result of the test).

 Load testing should be performed before any major event that could potentially bring large amounts of simultaneous traffic to a website.
-Ideally, tests should be performed in a production environment during off-peak hours, before a public release of any new code, or updates to a website or web app.
+Ideally, a test should be performed in a production environment during off-peak hours, before a public release of any new code, or website or web app updates.
 This should be completed well enough ahead of the public release, allowing for last-minute system tweaks should the test fail.

 Why perform load testing?
 Why is load testing important?

 Perform load tests so you are not caught off guard when real demand is placed on your website.
 You should know what the maximum number of simultaneous users your servers can handle is, and you should be prepared if that number is reached.
-If you are not prepared for heavy traffic, there is a good chance you will end up losing business due to your website being slow or even crashing when too many visitors hit your site at the same time.
+If you aren’t prepared for heavy traffic, there’s a good chance you will end up losing business if your website is slow, or even crashes, when too many visitors hit your site at the same time.